Athletics Ontario Organizational Chart:

 With equal passion for a vast variety of sports, Mehrunnisa has spent time with Soccer Canada, Speed Skating Canada, and the Professional Golfers’ Association of Canada.

 Mehrunnisa manages office operations, maintains supplies and equipment, and serves AO members with the latest news.
 She provides assistance to members with coaching certification questions, or event organization.

 AO Duties: Membership registration improvement support, AO engagement and outreach and road running focus.

-Melissa Johnstone, Media Relations and Communications Coordinator
+Melissa Johnstone, Communications Coordinator

 Melissa brings experience in brand management, marketing and social media to this role and this positions her well to promote athletics across the province.
 Prior to joining AO, she worked as a social media marketing consultant, producing content for small businesses across various platforms.

-Duties: Developing AO’s brand identity, generating awareness of all AO programs, services and current news through communication tools, managing community outreach and partnership development.
+AO Duties: Developing AO’s brand identity, generating awareness of all AO programs, services and current news through communication tools, managing community outreach and partnership development.
 She also leads AO’s social media/web strategy, and effectively leverages social media to build communities and engage new athletes, volunteers and donors.

 Sheryl Preston, Road Running Coordinator